MystenLabs/blackjack-sui/setup/README.md

 ## Quickstart

 - install the npm dependencies with: `npm i`
-- initialize your environmental variables based on the previous section of the README.md file
+- initialize your `environmental variables` based on the previous section of the README.md file

+- Two ways to run the intergration tests:
+- A whole scenario:
-- publish the contracts with: `./publish.sh testnet`
+  1. publish the contracts with: `./publish.sh testnet`
-- run a custom e2e game scenario with: `npm run scenario -- request-hit house-hit request-stand house-stand`
+  2. run a custom scenario with: `npm run scenario -- request-hit house-hit request-stand stand`
+- run the e2e scenario in multiple steps:
+  1. publish the contracts with: `./publish.sh testnet`
+  2. Run these scripts consecutively to prepare and run a custom game:
+    1. `npm run init-house`
+    2. `npm run create-counter`
+    3. `npm run create-game`
+    4. `npm run initial-deal`
+    5. `npm run player-hit-request`
+    6. `npm run house-hit`
+    7. `npm run player-stand-request`
+    8. `npm run house-stand`

 ## Npm scripts to generate and run e2e flows

 A first approach is executing the npm scripts that execute single steps of a whole e2e flow, and store the created objects ids in the .env file, to reuse them in upcoming executions. <br />

 > In this approach the following scripts can be executed:
 >
 > - `npm run init-house`
 > - `npm run create-counter`
 > - `npm run create-game`